 Meaning and History

 Uno logos consist of the game’s name, written in various styles.
-In the rebrandings, the color, position of the word, and the volume of the letters changed.
-Each transformation showed the expansion of boundaries, selling in other countries.
-Starting with America, by 1990, Uno was played in 30 countries.
+In the rebranding, the color, word placement, and lettering changed.
+Each transformation showed the expansion of boundaries and the sale in other countries.
+By 1990, Uno had been played in 30 countries.
 Every new owner changed the Uno objectives, reflected in the logo.
 Barber Robbins envisioned the game as simple and home-based, expressed in ordinary black.
-Robert Tezak presented Uno as a mass entertaining pastime; hence he transitioned to a bright logo for active sales.
-The voluminous symbols proposed by Mattel showed the growth from ordinary entertainment to a process with a high mission – to unite and socialize people.
+Robert Tezak presented Uno as a mass-entertaining pastime; hence, he transitioned to a bright logo to drive sales.
+The voluminous symbols proposed by Mattel showed the evolution from ordinary entertainment to a high-mission process: uniting and socializing people.

 What is Uno?